 In the beginning of my 20’s I dropped out of my second year in college, had no job and a car that would die in the middle of the road if I pushed too hard on the brakes.
 I moved back home after finally gaining the courage to tell my mom that I had dropped out and didn’t plan on going back.
-Now telling my mom, a woman who has received almost every degree known to man, was not an easy thing and I was extremely disappointed for not only letting myself down but for letting her down.
+Now telling my mom, a woman who has received almost every degree known to man, was not an easy thing.
+I was extremely disappointed not only letting myself down but for letting her down.
 I had no idea what I wanted from life and I was losing my identity, spiraling into a world of the unknown.

-Fast forward to my mid 20’s, a recent college graduate with not one, but two degrees, a full-time job, a part-time job teaching dance and a brand new car.
+Fast forward to my mid 20’s, a college graduate with not one, but two degrees, a full-time job, a part-time job teaching dance and a brand new car.
 My career progressing and opportunities pouring in, but that as it may, my personal life was a different story.
 I’m sure you can relate to a relationship where you thought one thing in the beginning only to reconsider everything.
 Perhaps, the perfect “lemon” to your lemonade.
 That’s exactly what happened, a bright yellow “lemon” appeared in my life.
-Events in my life leading up this moment convinced me that this was going to the perfect lemon for my lemonade (life).
-Yet, after cutting into the lemon, I came to realize that the inside was very different from the shiny outside that had mesmerized me before.
-I had to come to terms that no matter how much I tried to nourish the lemon and care for its growth, my efforts changed nothing.
-Sometimes in life, you have to walk away from a situation that isn’t meant for you.
+Yet, after cutting into the lemon, I realized that the inside was very different from the shiny outside that had mesmerized me before.
+I had to come to terms that no matter how much I tried to nourish the lemon, my efforts changed nothing.
+Sometimes in life, you have to walk away from a “sour” situation.